keleshev/keleshev.com/simple-recursion-scheme-in-ocaml.md

   constructors, we will only need to modify `map`, without the need to modify each pass.
 * If we find the need for it,
-  we can modify `map` to be tail-recursive and all the passes using it will become tail-recursive as well.
+  we can modify `map` to be tail-recursive, and all the passes using it will become tail-recursive as well.

 Caveat: our `map` implementation above is peculiar.